finkusuma-dev/frontendmentor-social-links-profile/README-template.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**

+[^1]: https://fedmentor.dev/posts/rem-html-font-size-hack/ Grace Snow's blog about font size hack.
+[^2]: https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/ Josh W Comeau's blog about how to choose which properties to use px/rem unit.
+There is also encouragement to not use the "font size hack" at the end as well.